Evermore: Music and production

 Swift envisioned Evermore as a nostalgic fall and winter album, as opposed to Folklore as a spring and summer record.
 As with Folklore, Evermore explores atmospheric folk and indie rock styles that were different from Swift's previous country and synth-pop releases, showcased through the subdued and nuanced production and relaxed pacing over straightforward, arena-friendly hooks.
-The album incorporates alternative pop, alternative rock, chamber rock, folk-pop, and indie folk, with chamber pop embellishments, bringing forth an introspective listening experience.
+The album incorporates acoustic and atmospheric alternative pop, chamber rock, folk-pop, indie folk, and indie rock styles, with chamber pop embellishments, bringing forth an introspective listening experience.
 The music critic Steven Hyden wrote in Uproxx that the album exuded "wintery-country vibes".
 Comparing Evermore to Folklore, Stereogums Tom Breihan opined that the music of Evermore is straightforward "indie", while that of Folklore is "indie"–styled pop music.

 Dessner's compositions are based on both acoustic and electronic instruments, largely characterized by programmed drum sounds using the iOS app FunkBox or analog drum generators such as the Vermona DRM1, the Roland TR-8 and TR-8s, and the Teenage Engineering OP-1; layered electric guitars; and piano-based arrangements using a Yamaha U1 upright piano.
 Bryce added orchestration to 13 songs.
 Compared to Folklore, Evermore retains the minimal soundscape and spare arrangements but is less consistent and more experimental: it has a more spacious ambience and its songs contain looser structures and textures and use varied instruments, namely fingerpicked or plucked guitars, glockenspiel, modular synthesizers, strings, and subtle layers of Mellotrons, French horns, and flutes.

 Swift's vocals in Evermore are generally breathy and soft, accompanied by layered backing vocals, and deliver the songs in a conversational tone.
 In a profile for Sound on Sound, Tom Doyle wrote that Swift's voice "is very much front and centre and high in the mix, and generally sounds fairly dry".
 Dessner processed Swift's vocals such that they retained what he described as a "warmth" that he found lacking in "pop-oriented records" to sound "very bright and [...] cut really well on the radio".
 The final song mixes were often the unedited mixes, such as the case of "Willow": Dessner said that the production team "settled back almost to the point where it began".
 According to the music theory professor Alyssa Barna, both Swift's singing and the song's arrangements embrace flat dynamics with little shifts in tempo or volume, and a static timbre that remains consistent throughout each track: her timbre sounds "breathy and bright" when she sings in her upper register and "full and dark" in her lower.